wazo-platform/wazo-provd-plugins/README.md

-# xivo-provd-plugins
+# wazo-provd-plugins

-`xivo-provd-plugins` is the complete collection of phone provisioning plugins available for Wazo.
+`wazo-provd-plugins` is the complete collection of phone provisioning plugins available for Wazo.

 ## Plugin information files